hemtjanst/dammsugare/README.md

 dammsugare -timeout 100 -mqtt.address broker.mydomain.tld:1883
 ```

-Please note that using go install will grab the latest version of all the dependencies which can cause problems.
-As such a `Gopkg.toml` and associated lock file is provided to be used with dep ensure.
-After that you can `go build -o dammsugare main.go`.

 ## Configuration

 Because the robot cannot signal back to us when it's done the timeout is used